-2.5% of quetiapine extended-release tablet patients, and 2.3% of placebo patients, had tachycardia (>120 bpm) at any time during the trials, quetiapine extended-release tablet was associated with a mean increase in heart rate, assessed by ECG, of 6.3 beats per minute compared to a mean increase of 0.4 beats per minute for placebo.
-This is consistent with the rates for quetiapine tablet.
+2.5% of quetiapine extended-release tablet patients, and 2.3% of placebo patients, had tachycardia (>120 bpm) at any time during the trials. quetiapine extended-release tablet was associated with a mean increase in heart rate, assessed by ECG, of 6.3 beats per minute compared to a mean increase of 0.4 beats per minute for placebo.
+This is consistent with the rates for SEROQUEL.
 The incidence of adverse reactions of tachycardia was 1.9% for quetiapine extended-release tablet compared to 0.5% for placebo.
-Quetiapine tablet use was associated with rate. assessed ECG. mean increase heart in bv 7 beats per minute compared to a mean increase of 1 beat per minute among placebo patients.
+SEROQUEL use was associated with a mean increase in heart rate, assessed by ECG, of 7 beats per minute compared to a mean increase of 1 beat per minute among placebo patients.
 The slight tendency for tachycardia may be related to quetiapine's potential for inducing orthostatic changes [see WARNINGS AND PRECAUTIONS (5.7)].

-Safety and effectiveness of quetiapine extended-release tablet is supported by studies of quetiapine tablet in children and adolescent patients 10 to 17 years of age [see CLINICAL STUDIES (14.1 and 14.2)].
+Safety and effectiveness of quetiapine extended-release tablet is supported by studies of SEROQUEL in children and adolescent patients 10 to 17 years of age [see CLINICAL STUDIES (14.1 and 14.2)].